Course Offerings

 Master’s Thesis

 MLC students must be approved to pursue the thesis option.
-By the end of their first year in the program, students will submit a thesis request form.
-If approved, the student must submit a proposal to their mentor and to the Graduate School.
-The thesis will be mentored by the faculty adviser with or without additional readers.
-Upon completion, the Master’s Thesis must be deposited in the Graduate School.
+Before their second year in the program, students will submit a thesis request form.
+If approved, the student must submit a proposal to their mentor.
+The thesis will be mentored by a faculty adviser with or without additional readers.
+Upon completion, the Master’s Thesis will be deposited in the Georgetown University Library system.
 The following are some of the MA theses to come from the MLC program in recent years:

 - Shelby Lake (2019) Voting the Straight Ticket: Media Discourse as a Tool for Transforming Ideologies about LGBTQ People into Law